j-lorenc/ffxiv-maps/README.md

 ### Deploying

 To deploy this application, copy the source to your server and run `npm run build` in your build directory.
+If any changes or additions have been made to the assets files, copy those over too.